Resina de mecanizado CNC: Una guía completa de precisión y aplicación

 • Implantes: PEEK resin artificial joints and dental implants have excellent biocompatibility (no immune rejection) and match bone density.

-4. La perspectiva de la tecnología de Yigu
+4. La perspectiva de la tecnología Yigu

-Q1: Can I machine transparent resin (P.EJ., ordenador personal) without losing clarity?
+Q1: Can I machine transparent resin (p.ej., ordenador personal) without losing clarity?

 Q2: How do I fix resin deformation during machining?

 A2: Deformation usually comes from overheating or excessive cutting depth.
-Corrección: 1.
+Correcciones: 1.
 Reduce cutting speed by 500–1,000 RPM.
 2. Decrease cutting depth to 0.5–1mm per pass.
 3. Use water cooling to lower material temperature.

 Q3: Is CNC machining resin more cost-effective than injection molding for small batches?

-A3: Yes—for batches of 1–100 parts, CNC machining avoids mold costs (\(5,000- )50,000 Para moldes de inyección).
-Para lotes de 1,000+ regiones, injection molding is cheaper—but CNC machining offers faster turnaround (1–2 days vs. 2–4 weeks for mold production).
+A3: Yes—for batches of 1–100 parts, CNC machining avoids mold costs (\(5,000–\)50,000 for injection molds).
+For batches of 1,000+ regiones, injection molding is cheaper—but CNC machining offers faster turnaround (1–2 days vs. 2–4 weeks for mold production).

 Índice